 1. KEEP boosting posts 👍

 If you’re already doing this (most schools are), great!
 Don’t stop.
-Boosting posts offers schools a quick and easy way to capitalize on content that’s already performing well, without needing to implement an entire new ad campaign.
+Boosting posts offers schools a quick and easy way to capitalize on content that’s already performing well, without needing to implement an entirely new ad campaign.
 Boosted posts have come a long way since they first launched, and offer more targeting and personalization options than ever before.

 If your school hasn’t boosted a post yet, here’s why you should start: